MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-getaddressio.md

 ---
-title: Using the GetAddress.io UK Postcodes Extension | Microsoft Docs
+title: Using the GetAddress.io UK Postcodes Extension
 description: Retrieve addresses for entities like customers, vendors, employees, and banks in the United Kingdom from the GetAddress.io service.